Fylhan/qompoter/README.md

 An attempt of dependency manager for Qt / C++, because I am sick of managing each C++ piece of code separately!

 [![Build Status](https://travis-ci.org/Fylhan/qompoter.svg?branch=master)](https://travis-ci.org/Fylhan/qompoter)

-The current version is still a work in progress but it is now usable for non-critical projects!
+The current version is still a work in progress but is fully usable for simple and complex projects!

 Check the [FAQ](docs/FAQ.md) to understand "Why Qompoter?", but here is what **Qompoter is good for**: